MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/legacy/create-a-new-title.md

 ms.localizationpriority: medium
 ---

-# Create an app and publish it for testing, for ID\@Xbox Partners
+# Create an app and publish it for testing, for Managed Partners

 ## Introduction